KritarthSanjeev/KritarthSanjeev/README.md

 - 👋 Hi, I’m @KritarthSanjeev
-- 👀 I’m interested in learing new technology
+- 👀 I’m interested in learning new technology

 <!---